How Cooking Like Your Great-Grandma Can Help Save the Planet

-Your great-grandma probably lived on a budget, between wars.
+Your great-grandma probably lived on a budget.
 She didn’t throw anything away if she could help it; she found clever (and I hope for your family’s sake, delicious), ways of using scraps and trimmings.
 She probably assessed her fridge and pantry on a daily basis and worked whatever she found into a series of nourishing dinners.
 In short, she learned how to use her leftovers.

-Great-grandma probably made a lot of soup.
-Soup is the miracle way to use up leftovers.
+Great-grandma also probably made a lot of soup, a miracle way to use up leftovers.
 Cooked meat, rice, pasta, vegetables—just about anything can go into soup.

 In honor of Earth Day and inspired by my great-grandma, my grandma, and especially my mother, who makes soup at least twice a week, I’m going to make soup tonight.

 As a template, I’ll start with a great coq au vin recipe from our Sunset Test Kitchen.
 But I will depart freely, guided by the bits and pieces from my fridge and freezer:

 - Chicken broth that I made and froze a couple of months ago, as a gift to my future self.
 Thank you, self!

 - A tiny bit of white wine.
 Not as much as the recipe calls for, but the soup will taste good anyway.

 - Carrots, onions, potatoes, and half a fresh fennel bulb.

 - A couple of dried red chiles.

 - The hard, impossible-to-grate heel of a chunk of Parmesan cheese that has been in my fridge for approximately a month.